wwlib/ww-draw/README.md

 wwdraw - a time-based drawing replay library

-Note: To run test instantiations, use:
+Note: To run a canvas-based test instantiation, use:

 electron index.js

+Note: To run a pixijs-based test instantiation, use:

+electron index-pixijs.js